 As I still had a bit of time before the next bus would come, I decided to have a look.

-You can just stroll around outside or go inside for a really ridiculously low entrance fee (they also wanted to present me some flowers, but I couldn’t take them with me, so I rejected them).
-As it’s really small you can finish everything in 5-10min.!
+You can just stroll around outside or go inside for a ridiculously low entrance fee.
+They even wanted to give me some flowers, but I couldn’t take them with me, so I kindly rejected.
+As it’s a very small garden, you can finish everything in 5-10 mins.

 The inside wasn’t really that interesting.
 If you’re not particularly interested in exotic flowers, then it might be better to just skip it!

-For me it was a good way to warm out.
-As I mentioned earlier it was really cold outside.
+For me it was a good way to warm up.
+As I mentioned earlier it was bitter cold outside.

 The botanical garden is surrounded by lots of tall palm trees!
-I love them as for me they’re a sign of summer, surfing, fun, vacation etc.
+I love them as for me they’re a sign of summer, surfing, fun, vacation.

 I stood there for quite some time, staring at them until I realized that it’s way too cold and then moved on!

-And then I was done with Aoshima Island.
 The bus stop is not far away.
-A 5min. walk if at all.
-The short walk is full of small souvenir shops and restaurants, so make sure to check them out if you have some time!
+A 5 mins walk if at all.
+The short walk is full of small souvenir shops and restaurants, so make sure to check them out if you have some time.